 WHERE MCP SERVERS WORK

 MCPs let Claude connect to external tools like databases, APIs, your calendar, whatever.
-But where they work depends on what kind of MCP:
+But where they work depends on what kind of MCP and which surface you’re on:

 Local (on your machine)